POST/fulfillments

 provided by the shipping carrier, and the trackingUrl

-that customers use to monitor the shipment.fulfillment_order.shipped
+that customers use to monitor the shipment.

-, and trackingUrl
+, and a trackingUrl

 and captures[].createdTime